+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2010

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File No. 333-100768

+WYNN LAS VEGAS, LLC

+(Exact name of registrant as specified in its charter)

+NEVADA (State or other jurisdiction of incorporation or organization) 88-0494875 (I.R.S.
+Employer Identification No.)

+3131 Las Vegas Boulevard South-Las Vegas, Nevada 89109 (Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+N/A

-FORM 10-Q × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 333-100768 WYNN LAS VEGAS, LLC (Exact name of registrant as specified in its charter) NEVADA 88-0494875 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 3131 Las Vegas Boulevard South-Las Vegas, Nevada 89109 (Address of principal executive offices) (Zip Code) (702) 770-7555 (Registrant's telephone number, including area code) $N\!/\!A$ (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 and the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing irements for the past 90 days: Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the trant was required to submit and post such files).
-Yes $\square$ No $\square$ the d Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See lefinitions of "large accelerated filer, accelerated filer and smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\ \square$ Accelerated filer $\ \square$ Non-accelerated filer $\ \boxtimes$ Smaller reporting company $\ \square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule12b-2 of the Exchange Act).
-Yes □ No ⊠
+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \Box No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer, accelerated filer and smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🗆 Accelerated filer 🗆 Non-accelerated filer 🖾 Smaller reporting company 🗆

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵